What is a Non-Disclosure Agreement?

 What does this Non-Disclosure Agreement template include?

-Our Non-Disclosure Agreement template covers everything you need:
+Our Non-Disclosure Agreement template covers everything you need to keep your information secure:

 What’s the difference between a unilateral and a mutual agreement?